arpithparikh/documentation/csv.rst

 external_link_urls                        Semi-colon separated list of external links for the profile disabled                                  Pass true if this student should not be able to login and access Handshake. work_study_eligible                       Pass true if this student is eligible for work study jobs campus_name                               The name of the campus the student is at.
-Must be one of the campuses set up in your settings. mobile_number                             The user's mobile phone number.
+Must be one of the campuses set up in your settings. **May only have one campus** mobile_number                             The user's mobile phone number.
 The format should follow the following format: (999)999-9999 Ext:9999 system_label_names                        Semi-colon separated list of label names to apply to the user assigned_to_email_address                 Email Address of staff member the student is assigned to